 Further along, we came to the Werdmuhleplatz Market with its renowned unique attraction, the ‘Singing Christmas Tree’.
-The rain was coming quite heavy by now.
-Nevertheless, the choir took its place on the tiered podium, which was in the shape of a giant Christmas tree, and blasted out their carols.
-They seemed unperturbed by the inclement weather.
-Meanwhile, visitors and locals alike, sipped mulled wine huddled underneath umbrellas enjoying the impressive spectacle.
+Unfortunately, the rain was heavy by now.
+Nevertheless, the choir took its place on the tiered podium, in the shape of a giant Christmas tree, and blasted out their carols.
+They seemed unperturbed by the downpour.
+Meanwhile, visitors and locals alike, sipped mulled wine huddled beneath umbrellas enjoying the impressive spectacle.

 Christkindlimarkt – Train Station Christmas Market

 With warm mulled wine pleasantly flowing through our veins, we headed back towards Zurich’s most central Christmas Market, Christkindlimarkt.
-It was in the main concourse of the Train Station.
-Apparently, it is one of the largest indoor Christmas markets in Europe.
+Situated in the main concourse of the Train Station it is apparently, one of the largest indoor Christmas markets in Europe.

-Seemingly out-of-place, the 50ft Swarovski Christmas tree stood majestically, with thousands of sparkling crystals dripping from its branches.
+The 50ft Swarovski Christmas tree, seemingly out-of-place in the train station, stood majestically, with thousands of sparkling crystals dripping from its branches.

 Packed shoulder to shoulder, shoppers pondered over which gifts to buy.
-They sampled the many varieties of mulled wines and foods on offer.
-The stalls were drawing them in with sparkles and festive temptations.
+They sampled the many varieties of mulled wines and foods on offer and the stalls drew them in with sparkles and festive temptations.

-Amongst this hustle and bustle we stumbled upon a stall selling Indian curries.
+Amongst this hustle and bustle, we stumbled upon a stall selling Indian curries.
 This was our perfect opportunity to take a delicious steaming container of veggie curry and dhal back to the hotel.
-A well deserved treat after fulfilling the task of seeing every Christmas market in Central Zürich in one day!
+A well deserved treat after achieving our task of visiting every Christmas market in Central Zürich in one day!
 Our Christmas cheer was full to the brim.

 After finishing my Law Degree I decided to become a teacher.
 I am passionate about teaching, learning and most of all, about inspiring others.
 Now, as a writer and blogger, I love sharing our travels and our musings on life’s journey.
 I hope, through these, we can play a part in inspiring you to do whatever ‘satisfies your soul’.